kcvajgf/kcvajgf.github.io/scoreboard_icpc/instructions.md

 The thing works by reading off the `html/index.html` file produced by PC^2.
 Most of the setting up is just pointing it to where it can get this file.

-In essence, it receives a URL param calle `?src=` which should be a valid URL which allows CORS (cross-origin resource sharing).
+In essence, it receives a URL param calle `?src=` which should be a valid URL.
 It then fetches `/index.html` from that URL every 5 seconds or so.
 If `?src=` is not passed, then it defaults to `html/`.

+If the URL is not on the same domain as the one running `scoreboard_icpc/index.html`, then it needs to allow CORS (cross-origin resource sharing), otherwise, it will refuse the GET request and the scoreboard cannot read the data.

-As long as you can serve the files statically here and are able to update `html/index.html` constantly (say by copying it over every few seconds), the `?src=` param will not be needed.
+As long as you can serve the files statically here and are able to update `html/index.html` constantly (say by copying it over every few seconds, perhaps via `scp`), the `?src=` param will not be needed.